aave/aave-v3-horizon/docs/Horizon-overview.md

 - Horizon is an initiative by Aave Labs focused on creating Real-World Asset (RWA) products tailored for institutions
 - Horizon will launch a licensed, separate instance of the Aave Protocol (initially a fork of v3.3) to accommodate regulatory compliance requirements associated with RWA products
 - Horizon Instance will have a dual role setup with responsibilities split between Aave DAO (Operational role) and Aave Labs (Executive role)
-  - Operational: ownership and upgrade of the contracts, execution of governance proposals
+  - Operational: ownership of the contracts, execution of governance proposals
   - Executive: risk management, assets listing, and general configuration

 ## Overview